Nissan Sentra: New Zealand

 In countries such as New Zealand, vehicles from both the Nissan Sunny and Nissan Pulsar ranges were marketed as a single model range (with the exception of the Pulsar, which included an EXA model identical to the North American Pulsar), the "Nissan Sentra", which differed (apart from the station wagon) from the models sold under the same name in the United States.

 The Sentra name was adopted in several other countries, such as New Zealand, where it was used for the Nissan Pulsar range from 1986 (although the station wagon version was actually a rebadged Nissan Sunny California).
 The Sentra name continued to be used in New Zealand for the Pulsar until 1998, just as Almera was used in Europe.
 After 2002, the Pulsar name was adopted.

-Unlike the North American version, a hatchback was offered; engines offered were 1.4 L, 1.6 L and 2.0 L petrol engines; a diesel was available in Europe.
+Unlike the North American version, a hatchback was offered; engines offered were 1.4 L, 1.6 L and 2.0 L gasoline engines; a diesel was available in Europe.
 Some were sold in the Republic of Ireland.